chaoxu/chaoxu.github.io/posts/2020-04-10-maximize-cash-back.md

 Instead, we have to venture into generalized flow.
 There is an extra factor of $\gamma$ on each edge, such that the flow going in is $1$, then the flow going out is $\gamma$.

 Anyway, one thing I learned is using credit cards to buy gift cards from grocery store (Amex Gold) or staples (using Chase Ink Cash) are amazing.
 Netting you large discounts on many vendors you usually cannot get a huge discount for.

+Some more interesting things to add.
+Buying gift cards from grocery stores can obtain fuel points.
+Fuel points translate to discounts on gas.
+However, there is only so much gas one can use (unless you selling it to others).
+So one can view grocery stores as having a higher discount up to a certain limit.
+This can also be modeled in the graph.